Chorkhieng/Hole-in-the-Ground/README.md

 ## Link to Github Page

 Use this link to play the game: https://chorkhieng.github.io/Hole-in-the-Ground/

+Use arrow keys to move the hole.
+When an object fell into the hole, hole's radius will increase.

-## Sample Scence
+## Sample Scene

 Start Scene
 ![Start Scene](screenshots/main_scene.png)